viquta/habit_replacer_tracker/README.md

 #### Marking Habits Complete ✅
 - Select option **3** (Mark Habit as Complete)
 - Choose the habit from the list
-- Add optional notes about your experience
+- Add optional notes about your experience:
+  - What triggered the habit?
+  - How did it feel during/after?
+  - What reward or benefit did you notice?
 - The completion will be logged for today's date

+#### Viewing Your Notes 📝
+- In the completion menu, select **'n'** to view recent notes
+- Choose a habit to see your past completion notes
+- Review your triggers, experiences, and rewards over time
+- Select specific dates to view full notes if truncated

 #### Logging Missed Days ❌
 - Select option **4** (Mark Habit as Not Done)